 Have you heard the term TNR cats being thrown around?
 Cities and communities have struggled to find humane and effective ways to control the ever-increasing number of community cats.
 Previous solutions to the cat overpopulation problem have been ineffective at reducing or eliminating community cats.

-Trap and Remove: With this solution cats are commonly removed for euthanasia.
-Not only is it inhumane, it doesn’t solve the problem of unwanted cats.
+TNR Cats – Trap and Remove: With this solution cats are commonly removed for euthanasia.
+Not only is it inhumane, but it also doesn’t solve the problem of unwanted cats.
 Instead, it leaves an empty ecosystem so that new cats replace the ones that have been removed and there will shortly be the exact same issues.

 Feeding Bans: Some communities have introduced by-laws that ban individuals from feeding community cats.
 When cats are deprived of their usual food sources they become increasingly desperate for food sources and will take more risks encroaching on homes or businesses.
 As cats become malnourished they become more susceptible to parasites and disease.
 Feeding bans also generally fail because they are difficult to enforce and many will simply refuse to stop feeding animals with whom they have developed a bond.

 Relocation: Whenever possible community cats are adopted into homes or taken to sanctuaries, however, there simply are not enough homes or spaces for all of the cats in many communities.
 Cats that have spent their lives living outside away from humans many never adjust to people and the compassionate thing to do may be to let them live out their lives in their outside environment instead of living in fear in a home for years.

 Doing Nothing: Unmanaged cat colonies grow to the capacity of the resources of the colony.
 Community cat populations remain at the limits of resources the colony provides with some cats not surviving because of the competition for food.
 Much like feeding bans, this leaves some cats vulnerable to disease and increases fighting within the colony.